 Wade waited for the three to move behind the main bulk of an engine, then he moved, crab-walking to the other side.

 “Get moving!
 I don’t want to spend all night in here!”
-One of the men growled, as Wade reached the edge of the rail engine and turned
+One of the men growled, his voice heavy with a lisp.

+Wade reached the edge of the rail engine and turned back.

 Anna was right behind him, half running, half crawling to his position.
 Wade pointed ahead of them, to the next carriage.
 He waited until he heard the heavy footsteps of the guards, and then moved, this time with Anna right behind him.